![]() |

 Offshore oil production refers to extracting oil from beneath the ocean floor, often in deep waters.
 It requires advanced technology like floating platforms, subsea equipment, and specialized vessels, making it more challenging but potentially more rewarding due to larger reserves.

-Why Compare Costs and Environmental Impact in 2024?
+Why Compare Costs and Environmental Impact?

 With global energy demands shifting and stricter environmental regulations in place, 2024 is a pivotal year to evaluate onshore and offshore oil production.
 This comparison helps stakeholders understand cost efficiency, sustainability, and the future of oil extraction in a rapidly changing world.